Abnormal bowel wall attenuation patterns on CT scan can be grouped under five categories:

 The pseudo vein sign can occur with active gastrointestinal bleeding where contrast extravasation during angiography may have a curvilinear appearance as it pools in the gastric rugae or mucosal folds of bowel, mimicking the appearance of a vein.
 However, contrast in the “pseudo-vein” persists ...

-The pseudokidney of intussusception refers to the longitudinal ultrasound appearance of the intussuscepted segment of bowel.
+The pseudokidney of intussusception is an ultrasound finding in some cases of intestinal intussusception.
+It refers to the longitudinal ultrasound appearance of the intussuscepted segment of bowel which mimics a kidney.

 Radiological signs are described across the disciplines of imaging, including the gastrointestinal tract.
 Fruit-inspired, nature-related, and more feature in the list of signs described for a wide array of pathology.
 How fascinating are the minds of radiologists work in describing pathology?